Assistant Professor in Literary Modernism, Faculty of Arts

 The focal points in my research thus far have been the works of John Buchan, Ford Madox Ford, Aldous Huxley, and Wyndham Lewis, in relation to broad problems to do with cultural history, politics, and musico-literary interactions.
-Throughout, I've explored questions concerning the politics of literary forms and the relevance of authors' non-fiction to their fiction, situating literary production in artistic, bibliographic, political, and philosophical contexts.
-A lot of this work has been collaborative, involving scholars in the UK and beyond, and all of it has benefited from being scrutinised in different circumstances by various groups of people, ranging from chats with friends and family, to questions asked by academics at conferences and research seminars, to conversations with undergraduate and postgraduate students.
+I'm particularly fascinated by issues concerning the politics of literary forms and the links between fiction and non-fiction, and I usually like to situate literature in various kinds of non-literary context.
+A lot of this work has been collaborative, involving scholars in the UK and beyond, and all of it has benefited from chats with friends and family, questions asked by academics at conferences and research seminars, and conversations with undergraduate and postgraduate students.

-- a scholarly edition of Wyndham Lewis's little-known novel Snooty Baronet (1932), for Oxford University Press;
+- a scholarly edition of Wyndham Lewis's novel Snooty Baronet (1932), for Oxford University Press;

-- a monograph about Lewis's fiction in relation to twentieth-century politics, for Princeton University Press.
+- a monograph about Lewis and twentieth-century politics, for Princeton University Press.